 Is a Massage Gun Good for Cellulite?

-Many people are turning to their massage guns to manage their cellulite, but do they really work?
+Many people are turning to percussive therapy to manage it, but do they really work?

 Unfortunately, there’s not much research on this topic yet.
-However, we can compare the effects of your massage gun to a deep tissue massage because the two affect your body in similar ways.
+However, we can compare the effects of your massage gun to a deep tissue massage because the two affect your body similarly.

 A massage gun may be helpful because it provides percussive therapy, a form of massage that uses repetitive pulses to mobilize your muscles and other soft tissue.
-This helps with improving circulation and “softening” the area being massaged, similar to a deep tissue massage.
+This helps improve circulation and ” soften ” the massaged area, similar to a deep tissue massage.

-We know that both massage guns and traditional massage help to improve circulation, but is this enough to treat cellulite?
+We know that hand-held massagers and traditional massage help improve circulation, but is this enough to treat it?

-In our opinion: a massage gun may be helpful to manage your cellulite, but mostly through indirect ways.
+In our opinion, a massage gun may help manage it, but mostly in indirect ways.

 Can A Massage Gun Break Up Cellulite?

-As far as we know, your massage gun will not be able to break up or “blast away” areas of cellulite you would like to remove; there is no research to support this yet, nor does it make sense for your body to respond to percussive therapy in this way.
+As far as we know, this percussive device will not be able to break up or “blast away” areas of cellulite you would like to remove; there is no research to support this yet, nor does it make sense for your body to respond to percussive therapy in this way.

-Instead, there are two indirect ways that percussive therapy might be helpful in reducing your cellulite.
+Instead, there are two indirect ways that percussive therapy might help reduce it.

-• The first benefit, as explained above, is by increasing circulation and drainage in areas affected by cellulite.
-This may offer similar benefits to regular deep tissue massage therapy, which temporarily improves the appearance of your skin and makes cellulite less visible.
+The first benefit, as explained above, is by increasing circulation and drainage in areas affected by it.
+This may offer similar benefits to regular deep tissue massage therapy, which temporarily improves the appearance of your skin and makes it less visible.

-• The second benefit of your massage gun is enhancing exercise recovery.
-Since exercise is known to be effective in reducing the appearance and formation of cellulite, most people will benefit from exercising regularly (3).
+The second benefit is that it enhances exercise recovery.
+Since exercise is known to be effective in reducing the appearance and formation of it, most people will benefit from exercising regularly (3).
 Without good recovery techniques, exercise can lead to overuse injuries quickly.
-Your massage gun can be a big help with keeping your muscles supple and could help get you into the gym more often – this would enhance your ability to use exercise as a treatment for cellulite.
+A percussive massager can help keep your muscles supple and could help get you into the gym more often – this would enhance your ability to use exercise as a treatment for it.

-For these reasons, we recommend using your massage gun for general massage and exercise recovery, enjoying cellulite improvements as a potential bonus.
+For these reasons, we recommend using percussive therapy for general massage and exercise recovery, enjoying cellulite improvements as a potential bonus.

 How To Use A Massage Gun for Cellulite

-If you know that it is safe to use your massage gun, follow these basic steps for best results:
+If you know that it is safe to use a percussive device, follow these basic steps for best results:

-1. Hold your massage gun and turn it on, setting it to medium speed.
+Hold the device, turn it on, and set it to medium speed.

-3. Slowly move the head around the area while trying to maintain consistent pressure and a straight angle.
-Small circles are an effective way to evenly cover ground.
+Slowly move the device’s head around the area while maintaining consistent pressure and a straight angle.
+Small circles are an effective way to cover ground evenly.

-4. Focus on one area of the body for 1-2 minutes.
-Do not exceed this amount of time until you are able to wait and assess if your body responds well (no bruising, swelling, or pain afterward).
+Focus on one area of the body for 1-2 minutes.
+Do not exceed this until you can wait and assess if your body responds well (no bruising, swelling, or pain afterward).

-5. Adjust your speed and intensity based on your comfort at each body area.
+Adjust your speed and intensity based on your comfort in each body area.
 Do not push into pain!

-Wondering what is the best massage gun attachment for cellulite treatment?
+Wondering what is the best massage gun attachment for treating it?
 There are many attachments available with today’s massage guns.
-Some standard-issue attachments include the ball, flat head, bullet, and fork attachments.
+Some standard attachments include the ball, flat head, bullet, and fork attachments.
 But which one is best?

-This is because the wider, less pointed attachments will have a better effect on blood circulation and lymphatic drainage, which are attributed to better skin appearance.
+This is because the wider, less pointed attachments will better affect blood circulation and lymphatic drainage, which are attributed to better skin appearance.

-Remember, our goal is not to “break up” the cellulite with aggressive or pointed tools, which is why we don’t recommend using the bullet or fork attachments for this purpose.
+Remember, our goal is not to “break up” the cellulite with aggressive or pointed tools, so we don’t recommend using bullet or fork attachments for this purpose.

 Hypervolt attachments set featuring some of the most popular types